 The rule does not directly impose new reporting or administrative requirements on small businesses.
-However, responsible persons may require small businesses to participate in additional reporting, recordkeeping, or administrative activities to support WQMP implementation.
+However, as responsible persons the WQMP may require small businesses to participate in additional reporting, recordkeeping, or administrative activities to support WQMP implementation.
 Existing ODA, ODF, or local water quality programs already include some of these activities.